Governors Ball Music Festival: 2012

 Governors Ball 2012, the second year of the festival, was held June 23–24, 2012, on Randall's Island in New York City.
 Expanding to a two-day event, the festival featured many more acts in order to fill both days.
 The 2012 version of the festival was headlined by Beck, Passion Pit, Kid Cudi, and Modest Mouse.
 Randall's Island was chosen as the new venue of the festival due to the event's growth.
 Food offerings at the 2012 event included Coolhaus ice cream, Luke's Lobster, Waffles & Dinges, Mexicue, Food Freaks, Philz Steaks, Ports Coffee, and Pie for the People.
 Activities at the event included lawn games such as cornhole, ladder golf, and croquet (sponsored by Zog Sports), ping pong (sponsored by SPiN New York), and silent disco.
 Reviews of the 2012 festival were positive, with Time Out NY saying: "[Governors Ball] has all the necessities of a first-class music fest," and Vogue noting, "The summer music festival New Yorkers can finally call their own."

 2013

 Shortly after the 2012 festival, Founders Entertainment announced that the 2013 festival would take place on June 7–9 on Randall's Island.

-It rained heavily on the Friday, June 7, the opening day of the festival, which caused massive transportation delays to and from the island.
-The festival was also forced to shut down early on Friday evening due to weather-related safety concerns, and several performers were cancelled, including headliner Kings of Leon.
-Much of the surface of the green lawns in the festival grounds had become mud by Saturday morning, thus there were extremely muddy conditions for most of the festival.
+It rained heavily on the opening day of the festival, which caused massive transportation delays to and from the island.
+The festival was also forced to shut down early on Friday evening due to weather-related safety concerns, and several shows were cancelled, including that of headliner Kings of Leon.
+Much of the festival grounds had become mud by Saturday morning.